mrazomej/phd/src/chapter_05/section_03_model.md

-where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division (See XXX for a derivation of Eq. $\ref{eq:cell_cycle_dist}$). [@Fig:ch5_fig04] shows the separation of the two groups based on area where was used to weight the distribution along the cell cycle.
+where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division (See XXX for a derivation of Eq. $\ref{eq:cell_cycle_dist}$). [@Fig:ch5_fig04] shows the separation of the two groups based on the area where was used to weight the distribution along the cell cycle.

 ![**Separation of cells based on cell size.** Using the area as a proxy for